bassiebloomingtonofficial/bassiebloomingtonofficial/README.md

 THE Bassie Bloomington of Ponytown ! <3 Number one CEO of Berrybasket / Fruitbasket / Picnic Fan !
 Aka Bassie x Sprout.

 - Hello !
 My name is Haruka.
-But you can also call me Bassie !
+But you can also call me Bassie or Mizi !
 Whichever you like ! <3 My strawpage shows more in depth information about myself, but here are the basics incase you don't want to read all of it lol.
 I am 19, happily married, and I go by she / her / hers !

-- My main fandom is Genshin impact, and I fictkin Bassie from Dandys world !
+- My main fandom is Genshin impact, and I fictkin Bassie from Dandys world as well as Mizi from Alien Stage / Zombie Stage !
 (No I do NOT support qwel.
 I don't play the game anymore.
-I just like the characters !)
+I just like the characters !
+And no, I do not fictkin Mizi because of her abuser characteristics.
+It shows in my strawpage why I do so ! <3 )
 For ponytown, I usually sit in spawn area as my wanderer skins or bassie skins !
 My favorite spot is the cliff above spawn !

 ![my husband](https://github.com/bassiebloomingtonofficial/bassiebloomingtonofficial/blob/3461d5881a025609826293c2d3b7743e4eef118f/1000022177.png)